 Doris Graham Cleage with daughters Pearl and Kristin (me) in Springfield, MA

-This was Thanksgiving at my Graham Grandparents house in 1963, east side Detroit.
+This was Thanksgiving at my Graham Grandparents house in 1963, East side Detroit.
 My grandfather cuts the turkey.
 My mother sits on the right.
 I am on the left, my sister next to me.
-Wonder where my Aunt and cousins were?
+Wonder where my Aunt Mary Vee and my cousins were?
 Usually there were four more around the table.
 How we all fit I do not know, but we did.
 The house is gone now.
 Everybody in this photo except my sister and I are dead.
-We are almost as old as my grandparents were.
+We are about as old as my grandparents were.